BitCurator/documentation/docs/Resources.md

 ### Datasets Library

 The [BitCuratorEdu](http://bitcuratoredu.web.unc.edu/) project team is building a library of datasets for educational, testing, and research purposes.
 This document summarizes known available sample data.
-If you know of other examples that are already publicly available or how your own examples that you would be willing to share, please let the [BitCuratorEdu](mailto:jess.farrell@educopia.org) [project team](mailto:jess.farrell@educopia.org) know.

-The team will continue to build this content as we gather it over the 2019-2021 project period.

 #### General Resources about Digital Forensics Sample Data